-- In 2007 the City Council approved changes to the residential solid waste collection fees and, coupled with a new service provider contracted through the Metro Waste Authority, we believe those fees will remain adequate for 2011-12 and perhaps longer. - Sanitary sewer service fees were also revised, with annual rate adjustments starting in 2007 and we believe those proactive steps preclude the need for additional fee modifications in 2011-12. - Continuing with the City's preference to be proactive on enterprise fund revenues rather than reactive, the City Council in 2010 approved actions indexing both sanitary sewer capital charges as well as sanitary sewer connection fee district per acre charges. - The proposed budget reflects the carryover of cash to ensure the 2011-2012 FY budget maintains prudent general fund balances, which protect the City of West Des Moines' financial integrity.
-The total revenues are \$56,139,295 and total expenditures are \$56,120,918.
-We project that the City's General Fund composite balance on June 30, 2012 will be in excess of 31 percent (\$15,508,214) of annual operating expenditures which is sufficient for meeting unexpected shortfalls in revenues or demands on future fund resources.
+- In 2007 the City Council approved changes to the residential solid waste collection fees and, coupled with a new service provider contracted through the Metro Waste Authority, we believe those fees will remain adequate for the 2012-13 FY. - Sanitary sewer service fees were also revised, with annual rate adjustments starting in 2007.
+Those proactive steps preclude the need for additional fee modifications in the 2012-13 FY. - Continuing with the City's preference to be proactive on enterprise fund revenues rather than reactive, the City Council in 2010 approved actions indexing both sanitary sewer capital charges as well as sanitary sewer connection fee district per acre charges. - The proposed budget reflects the carryover of cash to ensure the 2012-2013 FY budget maintains prudent general fund balances, which protect the City of West Des Moines' financial integrity.
+The total revenues are \$54,488,860 and total expenditures are \$54,440,931.
+The projected General Fund composite balance on June 30, 2013 will be slightly under 31 percent (\$16,848,854) of annual operating expenditures which is sufficient for meeting unexpected shortfalls in revenues or demands on future fund resources. - Additionally there are two other non-general fund operating programs being recommended for the 2012-13 FY.
+The first is collaboration with the West Des Moines Development Connection whereby the City would match a \$50,000 commitment by the Connection for a small business startup and expansion program.
+The City's contribution could be provided through available funds in our Economic Development special revenue fund.
+Details as to how the program would operate are currently in the discussion phase with an expectation the parameters will be before the Development Connection Board and City Council in the next couple of months.
+The other proposed new emphasis is an expansion of closed circuit televising of our sanitary and storm sewer lines with funding provided by sanitary sewer and storm water fees.
+Public Works has completed an in-depth analysis indicating utilizing city staff to operate newly acquired televising equipment would be both cost beneficial and would provide more timely response and service times.